My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 PW01.jpg

 1977 was a seminal year in music history, and The Jam’s contribution was thick in the mix.
 The band’s debut album, with Weller only 19 years-old, had all the urgency, energy, and attitude of the first-generation punk music.
-However, what set The Jam apart from other bands making waves that year, such as The Sex Pistols, The Damned, or The Clash, was a more refined fashion sense influenced by Weller’s having become enamoured with bands like The Who and the mods of the 1960s.
+One aspect that set The Jam apart was a more refined fashion sense influenced by Weller having become enamoured with bands like The Who and the mods of the 1960s.

 PW02.jpg